-Should only be done during the growing season (this is when you need to mow your lawn weekly) and the earlier in the season the better.
+Should only be done during the growing season (this is when you need to mow your lawn weekly).
+The earlier in the season the better.
 Generally late spring to early summer is best.

 On new lawns top dressing is generally not required, but can be done to fill in any gaps or holes.
 However we recommend that you leave it for a few months and most of those issues will take care of themselves.
 Occasionally after a settling period some areas of a new lawn may need a slight correction to desired levels.
 Fertilise a few weeks prior to top dressing to ensure maximum growth at the time.
 Use river sand or a top dressing soil mix.
 Using a higher proportion of organic material for sandy soils is a good idea.

 For established lawns that need top dressing, prior to doing so mow low with a rotary mower equipped with a catcher.
 Aerate or core your lawn, spread the mix evenly over the desired area, then rake, level lawn or broom it into the lawn profile.
 Never top dress more than 1cm in a single application, making sure the grass tips are still exposed.